phetsims/geometric-optics/doc/implementation-notes.md

   FramedImageNode
 ```

+Arrow images do not uniformly scale with magnification.
+The dimensions of the arrows head and tail remain constant, only the magnitude changes.

-Framed images have variable opacity (see `opactityProperty` in `FramedImage`).
+Framed images scale uniformly with magnification, and have variable opacity (see `opactityProperty` in `FramedImage`).
 We wanted to independently control how well the occluded parts of the optical axis and rays could be seen through the image.
 So an additional mask was added behind the image.
 See `FramedImageMaskNode`.

 ## Projection Screen

 As mentioned in the **Optical Images** section, lights form no optical image.
 Instead, they cast light spots on a projection screen.

 The important classes are: